ycc1107/NLP/readme.md

 + Summary :
   In this article, we'll look at 10 of the worst effects of climate change, including some immediate effects observed and some hypothesized ...

+How to run the code:
++ UI.py generate the webpage to display the result
++ main.py output in local console